 NOTE: to place car calls from the machine room, jump from IO-6 Call GND post, located on the top right corner of the board, to the car call field terminals on the I/O-6 board.
 TEST mode requires a constant car call input to run the car.
 Note that TEST also has a software noninterference timer (five to fifteen seconds) during which the system will not respond to a new call.

-The noninterference timer is located in memory address FF9C, and can be modified to a 2 second value to allow faster response to car calls while the car is operating under test mode; Please be sure the timer is reset to the pre-modified value before car is turned off from test mode of operation.
-Please refer to Field Reprogramming manual for instructions on how to use the Direct Access mode of the 'On Board Diagnostics' tool.
+The noninterference timer is located in memory address FF9C, and can modified to a 2 second value to allow faster response to car calls while the car is operating under test mode; Please be sure to set to timer to pre-modified value before car is turned off from test mode of operation.
+Please refer to Field Reprogramming manual for instructions in how to use Direct Access mode of on board diagnostics tool.